ashishkarnad/sandbox/core/README.md

 }
 ```

-Now we should be able to see disk usage metrics in Graphite in addition to the docs site load times.
+Now we should be able to see [disk usage metrics for the sandbox in Graphite](http://172.28.128.3/?width=944&height=308&target=sensu-core-sandbox.disk_usage.used_percentage&from=-10minutes).

 You made it!
 You're ready for the next level of Sensu-ing.
 Here are some resources to help continue your journey: